chuckrenny/mod-1-be-exercises/lessons/inheritance/exercise_1/README.md

 #### Keep in mind...
 Some questions to answer before starting:
 - Does a `Circle` need to be able to use `area` and `perimeter`?
+// No

 - Are there any methods or attributes you created in `Circle` that can be moved "up" to `Shape`?
 Why or why not?
+// None, as radius isn't applicable to every shape.
+Same goes for the methods circumference and updated area.

 - Does using inheritance make sense in this example?
 Why/Why not?
+// Probably not as we don't use any parent variables (besides color, thats negligible)